Skip to main content

 Laurie Riley Brubaker

 Laurie Riley Brubaker ’82 loved her own Moravian experience, and she stayed involved as an alum by supporting as many students as possible through scholarship and mentoring.
-When Laurie passed away in 2019 from cancer, her family decided to name the Laurie Ann Riley ’82 Center for Career & Civic Engagement in her memory.
+When Laurie passed away in 2019 from cancer, her family decided to name the Laurie Riley ’82 Center for Career Success in her memory.

 Laurie Riley Roommates

-Laurie's best friends at Moravian, Patricia Murray Hanna ’82, Joanne Belletti Molle ’82, Judith Mazzucco Oehrle ’82, and Carol Sampson Sweeney ’82, also chose to honor her legacy by funding two interview rooms that will be located in the career center.
+Laurie's best friends at Moravian, Patricia Murray Hanna ’82, Joanne Belletti Molle ’82, Judith Mazzucco Oehrle ’82, and Carol Sampson Sweeney ’82, also chose to honor her legacy by funding two interview rooms that will be located in the Center for Career Success.

 Tour the New Space